planetarium/agent8-templates/basic-3d-freeview/PROJECT.md

 ### `src/stores/`

 - Directory containing state management stores using Zustand.
+  - **`gameStore.ts`**: Store that manages the overall game state.
+Tracks and controls the readiness state of the map physics system (`isMapPhysicsReady`).
+This state is used to determine physics simulation pause/resume and loading screen display.
   - **`localPlayerStore.ts`**: Store that manages the local player's state, such as position tracking.
   - **`multiPlayerStore.ts`**: Store that manages multiple connected players' rigid body references for multiplayer functionality, including registration, unregistration, and retrieval of player references.